tpwres/teczki-polskiego-wrestlingu/content/w/aron-wake.md

 In the [final episode](@/e/mzw/2021-07-21-mzw-project-basement-6.md) he won a 7-man gauntlet match for the Project Basement trophy, which was awarded to him at the first MZW show after the pandemic, [MZW Project 8: Golden Road FINALS](@/e/mzw/2021-08-14-mzw-project-8-golden-road-finals.md).
 Along with the trophy, he earned the opportunity to compete in a tournament for [MZW Championship](@/c/mzw-championship.md), first winning against Nick Schreier in semi-finals just to be defeated by [Rafael Kid](@/w/rafael-kid.md).
 This was his final show in his first stint in MZW, as he left company in October 2021.

-During that time he also made a one-time apperance at [PpW Supershow 2021](@/e/ppw/2021-07-30-ppw-poznan-supershow.md) where he was defeated by [Rob Scaffold](@/w/rob-scaffold.md).
+During that time he also made a one-time apperance at [PpW Supershow 2021](@/e/ppw/2021-07-30-ppw-poznan-supershow.md) where he defeated [Rob Scaffold](@/w/rob-scaffold.md).

 ### Prime Time Wrestling and injury (2022-2024)